 2007 Aristotles Office: 9 Objects and an interface: Answer machine, Bin, Fan, Filing cabinets, Lamp, Plant, Telephone, Watercooler.
 Tom Keene and Kypros Kyprianou, Brighton, a Lighthouse commission.

-2006 Exploring 20th Century London: Development of custom project management platform for this partnership between four museums: Museum of London, London Transport Museum, Jewish Museum, London Museum of Croydon.
+2006 Exploring 20th Century London: Development of custom project management platform for a partnership between the Museum of London, London Transport Museum, Jewish Museum, London Museum of Croydon.
 Jointly funded by the MLA Designation Challenge Fund and the London Museums Hub.

 2004-06 Mutiny Arts:Co-Director of this participatory arts organisation.